 20″But God said to him, ‘You fool!
 This very night your life will be demanded from you.
 Then who will get what you have prepared for yourself?’

 21″This is how it will be with anyone who stores up things for himself but is not rich toward God.” – Luke 12:13-21

 Do you have your priorities straight?

 This guy didn’t.
 Jesus just gets done telling this whole group of people not to worry about the things of this world.
 He tells them they should be focusing on God, on what’s really important.
 And this guy yells out, “…tell my brother to divide the inheritance with me.”
-And while it’s tempting to look down on this guy who literally ignored everything Jesus said, isn’t it true that at times we are just like him?
-Isn’t it true that we know what we are supposed to do, but put off doing it?
-Or we put off something we know would make things better, but for one reason or another we just don’t do it?
-Sometimes we just procrastinate.
-Sometimes we are worried about what people will think of us.
-And sometimes it’s as small as it makes us “uncomfortable.”
-And instead of pushing past our discomfort, we choose something else.
+And while it’s tempting to look down on this guy who literally ignored everything Jesus said, isn’t it true at times we are just like him?
+We put off what we should do or what would make life better, because we’re “tired” or we are worried about what people will think of us.
+Sometimes we put things off because it makes us “uncomfortable.”
 Or sometimes we’re like this guy in the story.
 We just want what we want and we ignore what’s really important.
-Do you know what’s important to you?

 Stephen Covey had some great advice about this.